Crime-ridden country

 What image of India presents itself to different people depends upon the prism through which one peers, although judgement objectively is easier than saying.
 Reports about the daily happenings appearing in the print as well as electronic media from all nooks and corners of the land cannot but adversely impact the minds of those who are keenly following the goings on.
 While one cannot ignore the impressive record of achievements in many sectors of the nation’s economy, particularly agriculture and industry, one cannot also be blind to the daily incidents of (a) Deplorable conduct of politicians in the open, (b) Noisy protests against lax administration by the government, (c) Immoral acts by members of the ruling class, functionaries in the executive arm of government, academics and so on.

-READ ALSO Status in Society
+READ ALSO Crying in wilderness

 Safety of citizens at large, who are not protected by security staff deployed by the government, has figured in a report published this week in a popular daily.
 The observation by a two-judge bench of the Bombay High Court that India’s global image today is that it is a country of crime may even be an understatement, given the unprecedented rise in the crime of all kinds bugging the nation.